 Frequently Asked Questions for Development Finance

-Development finance is a type of loan which can be used to improve a property or to build a new structure.
+Development finance is a type of loan that may be used to either improve an existing facility or build a new one.

-We aim to secure a funding which incurs no exit fees.
+We aim to secure funding that incurs no exit fees.

 Yes, funding is secured against the property value.

-No, the interest is rolled up throughout the agreed term of the loan.
+No, the interest is rolled up throughout the agreed-upon term of the loan.

-You are only charged interest for the amount of time you take out the loan.
+You are only charged interest for the period you have the loan.

-No. We lend on residential, semi-commercial and commercial properties and land regardless of the construction, type or use.
+No. We lend on residential, semi-commercial, and commercial properties and land regardless of construction, type, or use.

 A feasibility study of your development would be required.

-When the development can demonstrate a profit i.e. increased value or when it can provide a revenue stream e.g. tenants rental payments.
+When the development can demonstrate a profit, i.e., increased value, or when it can provide a revenue stream, e.g., tenant rental payments.

 No. It refers to an individual looking to build a property from the ground up and subsequently live in it.